 The route of MRT line with all the stations on it is also displayed at each platform for you to make sure that the train departing from the platform is going to the direction you need.

-Currently there are 54 metro stations around Bangkok.
+Currently there are 54 metro stations on Bangkok MRT route.
 Finding one of the stations shouldn’t be difficult if you are staying in the area near one.
 All entrances to MRT stations are clearly marked and can be easily noticed.

-There are automated escalators leading down to the station.
+There are automated escalators leading down to the station and at least one of the entrances have a lift near it.

 Bangkok MRT Blue Line operates daily from 06:00 to midnight.